Racketship01/CompleteJSCourse2022/readMe.md

     - `git config --global user.name RacketShip01`
     - `git config --global user.email racketship1155@gmail.com`

+- Git Fundamentals
+  - Modification in multiple files
+    - go back to on all of files to the previous commit use `git reset --hard HEAD`
+    - used to check commited log `git log` in this log commit id will be seen
+    - last commit to delete & go to initial commit `git reset --hard <--commit id-->`
+    - if lot of changes, reset is not recommended, instead used branch `git branch` --list of branches that have
+    - to create branch(a copy of the current master branch) `git branch <--name of branch-->`
+    - to switch to branch `git checkout <--name of branch-->`
+    - NOTE: switch back to master branch all added commited code to integrate (branch) with the main code(master).
+Branch and master are two different versions of the code
+    - to merge modified code from branch to master `git merge <--name of branch want to merge to current branch-->`
+    - NOTE: usually we never work in the master branch instead we simply add features in different new branch then once were done, merge branches to master.
+Using this technique we can always go back to what it was before
+    - Github cheat sheet : `[github git cheat sheet] - (https://education.github.com/git-cheat-sheet-education.pdf)`
+- Pushing to Github
+  - to connect remote repo(gitHub) to local repo(local file) `git remote add origin <--gitHub repo URL-->` origin --standard name(can be modified) of remote branch
+  - to push `git push origin master`

 # Note

 ## Differences Between Functional Programming vs OOP

 - Functional programming is the programming technique that accentuates the functional factors required for creating and implementing the programs.
 OOP or the Object-Oriented Programs are the conceptual programming techniques that uses objects as the key.
 The programming model used in **functional programming is a declarative programming model**, while **object-oriented programming uses the imperative programming model**.
-In functional programs, variables and functions are the main elements of the code, while in object-oriented programs, objects and methods are the key element
+In functional programs, variables and functions are the main elements of the code, while in object-oriented programs, objects and methods are the key element.